Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I feel like I am."

 "You spent… how long, all by yourself?"
 Allison asked her.
-“Maybe you’re just too used to that.
-It’s *fine*, babe, I promise.”
+"Maybe you’re just too used to that.
+It’s *fine*, babe, I promise."

 "You’re sure?"